whatsinport

 Location:

-When big ships list Waterford as a port of call they’re really stopping at Dunmore East, a small village with a picturesque harbor that’s about a 30-plus minute drive from the bigger city.
+When big ships over 210 meters list Waterford as a Cruise Port they’re really stopping at Dunmore East (shown below), a small village with a picturesque harbor that’s about a 30-plus minute (20 km) drive from the bigger city.
 It’s also a bit of a hassle from the ship as this is a tender port, which means the big ships do not dock in town; it anchors out in the harbor and transports passengers via tenders, also known as lifeboats.
 That adds another 45 minutes or so to the journey (leaving time to queue on either end and then the 20 minute, very beautiful ride to the town dock).

 Map of Waterford.